 (B) Role Models - You also have the option to select a Role Model to receive the email notification, however, be careful when selecting a Role Model, as ALL Users assigned will receive the Workflow email.

 (C) Field Groups - In addition to Contract Types, Field Groups can also be attached to Workflow Stages so they only appear in a Contract Container once the Stage has been reached.
-An example of this could be having your Financial Information Field Group appear only after the Contact has gone through a Financial Approval Stage.
+An example of this could be having your Financial Information Field Group appear only after the Contact reaches Financial Approval Stage.

 (E) Reminder Days - While a notification will ALWAYS go out to the Assignee's when the Stage is first reached, there are no default reminders notifications set.
 Whatever number you place here, will be how many days the system waits before sending out a reminder email, AND how many days are in between each reminder being sent until the Stage is moved.
 0 = No Reminders